October Health – 2025 Report

 What can government do to assist?

-Strategies for a Country to Lower Addiction Stress
+Strategies to Lower Addiction Stress in a Country (India Context)

 1. **Public Awareness Campaigns**

-- Educate the population on addiction risks and stress management techniques.
+- Educate populations about addiction risks and stress management through media, schools, and workplaces.

-- Expand affordable and accessible addiction treatment centers.
+- Ensure affordable and accessible addiction counseling and rehabilitation centers.

 What can businesses do to assist their employees?